gravitational/teleport/docs/testplan.md

       - read
 ```
 - [ ] Verify that a user can see the roles
-- [ ] Verify that a user cannot create/delete/update a role
+- [ ] Verify that a user cannot reset password and create/delete/update a role

 Add the following to enable read access to the auth connectors